matisses-goldfish/ReadMeGenerator/README.md

 ## Usage
 ---
-     Use by launching irquirer in your intergrated terminal, then type 'node index.js' into your integrated terminal.
-Answer the prompt-based questions, and a README.md file will be added to your code folder.
+Use by launching irquirer in your intergrated terminal, then type 'node index.js'.
+Answer the prompt-based questions, and once completed a README.md file will be added to your code folder.

 ## Contribution Guidelines
 ---